jamisoncrawford/Coursera-Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Feature Variables

 **Overview:** Feature variables were measured in 3-axial (X-Y-Z) raw signals using an accelerometer and gyroscope and captures at a constant rate of 50 Hz.
 To remove noise, signals were filtered using a median filter and a 3rd order low-pass Butterworth filter with a corner frequency of 20 Hz.
 Acceleration signals were separated into body and gravity acceleration signals, again using a low-pass Butterworth filter and a corner frequency of 0.3 Hz.
 Body linear acceleration and angular velocity were derived to obtain Jerk signals.
-The magnitude of 3-dimensional signals were calcualted using Euclidean norm.
+The magnitude of 3-dimensional signals were calculated using Euclidean norm.

 - `tBodyAcc-XYZ` indicates 3-axial body acceleration; time domain signal
 - `tGravityAcc-XYZ` indicates 3-axial gravity acceleration; time domain signal